-1. We encourage victims of sexual violence to seek immediate medical and emotional assistance, including treatment for injuries and preventative treatment for sexually transmitted diseases.
+The School encourages Victims of Sexual Misconduct to seek immediate medical and emotional assistance, including treatment for injuries and preventative treatment for sexually transmitted diseases.
 Assistance is available by calling 911, the Saint Paul Police (651-291-1111), Mitchell Hamline Campus Security (651-290-6330 or 651-224-8763), and/or Regions Hospital (651-254-5000).
-Medical treatment, including rape kits, may help victims preserve evidence of sexual violence and misconduct.
-Law school security staff responding to an incident of sexual violence will inform the victim of his or her options to notify law enforcement authorities, seek medical assistance, and the law school's reporting process; and security staff will assist the victim with these contacts if the victim requests such assistance.
+Medical treatment, including rape kits, may help Victims preserve evidence of Sexual Violence and Sexual Misconduct.
+Campus Authorities responding to an incident of Sexual Violence will inform the Victim of his or her options to notify law enforcement authorities and seek medical assistance.
+Campus Authorities will assist the Victim with these contacts if the Victim requests such assistance.
+Campus Authorities will also notify the Title IX Coordinator or the Dean of Students who will inform the Victim of the School's reporting process as soon as possible.

-It is important for victims to preserve any evidence resulting from a sexual violence which would be needed for criminal prosecution.
-Campus security will provide assistance in preserving materials considered relevant to the internal complaint process and, when requested by the police, provide assistance in obtaining, securing and maintaining evidence needed for criminal prosecution.
+It is important for Victims to preserve any evidence resulting from a Sexual Violence which would be needed for criminal prosecution.
+Campus authorities will provide assistance in preserving materials considered relevant to the internal complaint process and, when requested by the police, provide assistance in obtaining, securing and maintaining evidence needed for criminal prosecution.

-The victim may report to the police, to the law school, or both.
-The law school recognizes that the decision to report sexual violence to the police is the right of the victim.
-However, the law school strongly encourages the immediate reporting of sexual violence to the following:
+The Victim may report to the police, to the School, or both.
+The School recognizes that the decision to report Sexual Violence to the police is the right of the Victim.
+However, the School strongly encourages the immediate reporting of Sexual Violence to any of the following:

-- Christine Szaj, Title IX Coordinator and Vice President Community Relations and Operations, (651)290-6362; - Lynn LeMoine, Assistant Title IX Coordinator and Dean of Students, (651)290-7668/office; (651)447-8839/cell - Andrea Bien, Human Resources Manager, (651)290-6322 - Greg Duhl, Associate Dean for Strategic Initiatives, or Peter Knapp, Associate Dean for Academic Affairs - Mark Gordon, President and Dean
+- Christine Szaj, Title IX Coordinator; Vice President of Community Relations and Operations (651)290-6362 christine.szaj@mitchellhamline.edu - Lynn LeMoine, Deputy Title IX Coordinator; Dean of Students (651)290-7668/office; (651)447-8839/cell lynn.lemoine@mitchellhamline.edu - Andrea Bien, Deputy Title IX Coordinator; Director, Human Resources (651)290-6322 andrea.bien@mitchellhamline.edu - Kelly Von Ruden, Director, Blended Learning Programs (651)290-6367 kelly.vonruden@mitchellhamline.edu - Peter Knapp, Associate Dean for Academic Affairs (651) 290-6423 peter.knapp@mitchellhamline.edu - Mark Gordon, President and Dean (651) 290-6310 mark.gordon@mitchellhamline.edu